evertonstz/pynps/README.md

 You can drop a wget binary at `/home/$USER/.config/pyNPS/lib/` after that pyNPS will autodetect and use it automatically, no need to add the path to your config file.

 In case you decide to store your binary outside `/home/$USER/.config/pyNPS/lib/` you'll need to specify this folder in your config file unde the "wget_location" option.

+# Windows
+There's now a 64bits Windows binary available for download, you'll neet to get a 64bits wget.exe from [here](https://eternallybored.org/misc/wget/) or any other place you wish, you'll also need to grab the latest pkg2zip_64bit.zip from [lusid1's releases](https://github.com/lusid1/pkg2zip/releases).
+Here's what you'll need to do:

+Extract the windows .zip release to any folder you wish, open the extracted folder and drop wget.exe and pkg2zip.exe inside the `pynps_config/lib/` subfolder!
+All you need now is run pynps.exe from CMD, you might also want add pynps.exe to your PATH so you can run it with "pynps" command, [here's a good tutorial](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access).

+Keep in mind I rarely use windows, so don't expect a lot of support for this version as there are other options for Nopaystation acess for windows users out in the wild.

 ******
 # Updating database